Aswinpkrishnan94/C-programming/README.md

    2) Reverse a string using pointers
    3) Dynamically allocate an array
    4) Structure basics
+   5) To sort an array in Ascending order

 C) Data Structures
    1) Linked List Implementation